-Developmental studies consist of two courses that address foundational competencies necessary for students to engage and be successful in college-level work.
-The first is Reading and Writing for College (BPC 098), a class in which students learn strategies for critical reading and writing, build their vocabulary, and develop syntax and structural skills needed for college writing.
-The second is Fundamentals of Algebra (BPC 099), a class that provides a review of basic arithmetic and algebraic skills necessary to succeed in the core curriculum and in major courses in most degree programs.
-Students attend these classes four days a week to achieve consistency and discipline.
-Enrollment in developmental classes is determined by high school grade point average, SAT/ACT scores, and placement testing.
+The sole developmental course offered by the college is Fundamentals of Algebra (BPC 099), a class that provides a review of basic arithmetic and algebraic skills necessary to succeed in the core curriculum and in major courses in most degree programs.
+The course addresses foundational competencies necessary for students to engage and be successful in college-level work.
+Students attend this class four days a week to achieve consistency and discipline.
+Enrollment in BPC 099 is determined by high school grade point average, SAT/ACT scores, and placement testing.